Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Discussion

 \section{Discussion}

 In this work, we presented a systematic procedure to formulate non-equilibrium effective actions for hydrodynamic (gapless) and quasi-hydrodynamic (weakly-gapped) excitations involving $p$-form symmetries.
 To aid in the systematization, we employed the coset construction, generalizing it to account for higher-form symmetries in non-equilibrium systems.
-In addition, we extended the coset construction to account for theories exhibiting non-equilibrium 't Hooft anomalies, which are exact symmetries of the action but have no conserved Noether current.
-As the name suggests these anomalies can only occur in non-equilibrium systems.
+In addition, we extended the coset construction to account for theories involving non-Stückelberg symmetries, which are exact symmetries of the action but have no conserved (non-trivial) Noether current on shell.
+This kind of non-conservation can only occur in non-equilibrium systems.